millicast/vue-viewer-plugin/README.md

 ## Basic Usage

-To import the plugin in to your Vue application, have the following structure in your `main.js` file:
+To import the plugin into your Vue application, have the following structure in your `main.js` file:

 ```javascript
 import { createApp } from 'vue'